Raphael-Boichot/Teardown-of-the-LaPochee-digital-camera-module/README.md

 ## Back from the dead !
 (With its life support)
 ![](Pictures/Device_with_life_support.jpg)

-The screen contrast is awful, even by comparison with a Game Boy DMG, so taking pictures from it requires full sun, no reflects and removing the shell to be as close as possible from the LCD surface.
-So animations proposed here is the best documentation I can do.
+So, in hand, the screen contrast is awful, even by comparison with a Game Boy DMG, so taking pictures from it requires full sun, no reflects and removing the shell to be as close as possible from the LCD surface.
+Small animations proposed here are the best documentation I can do.
 Artist view of what could be an English menu was made with Gemini, the original menus are of course all in Japanese.

 ## Main menu (the one to take pictures)
 ![](/Pictures_from_interface/Main_menu.gif)

 Some more details :
 - my unit was probably new as the flash memory was empty and the protective screen cover never removed.
-- the device can store 100 images in 96x96 pixels but I have no idea of the color depth due to the absurdly bad quality of the display.
+- the device can store 100 images in 96x96 pixels but I have no idea of the grayscale depth due to the absurdly bad quality of the display.
 It *looks* non dithered from what I can see.
-Technically, the 1MB flash chip can easily store 100 images in 8 bpp.
+Technically, the 1MB flash chip can anyway easily store 100 images in 8 bpp.
-- the transfer / receive is of course not operational as the device tries a handshake first.
-The images can anyway be sent with a short pre-set message.
+- the transfer / receive is of course not operational as the device tries a handshake with the mobile phone I do not own first.
+Looks like the images can be sent with a short pre-set message but It's buried in the menu.
-- the pîcture options are basically similar to a Game Boy Camera with special stretching effects, negative, zoom, etc.
+- the pîcture options are basically similar to a Game Boy Camera with special stretching effects, negative, zooming, etc.
 - I’m getting some serious [Chee-Chai Alien](https://en.wikipedia.org/wiki/Chee-Chai_Alien) vibes from the interface.
-It wouldn’t surprise me if the folks at Creatures—the ones behind the Game Boy Camera—had a hand in it.
+It wouldn’t surprise me if the folks at Creatures had a hand in it.
 I did not find any form of credits to confirm however, it's pure science fiction.
 - Sensor is working as intended for a M64283FP, which means it is very unstable in full sun.
-The exposure strategy of the La Pochée looks overall very unstable contrary to the one used in the Game Boy Camera.
+The exposure strategy of the La Pochée looks overall very unstable compared to the one used in the Game Boy Camera.
+It's mainly sensor related.
 - I will probably expand these informations / animations with time.

 # Credits